jebrooks/tasmota-diy/relay-with-motion-sensor.md

 with about 1.5-inch wire to connect Sensor to Sonoff.
 Drilled hole in top of Sonoff case so that mushroom shaped sensor would fit - hole is width of nushroon 'stem' so 'cap' is just a bit wider.
 You end up with the sensor cap sticking out of the case, and it works pretty well!

+![Wiring]relay-with-motion-sensor-img1.heic
+![Finished]relay-with-motion-sensor-img2.heic

+## Notes

+The motion sensor middle pin goes to high when motion is detected, and then back to low a couple seconds later.

+I couldn't find GPIO 14 on this Sonoff configuration, it looks different than a lot of the DIY projects out there.
+GPIO 1 (tx) is actually a simpler solution anyway since I don't need to solder a 5th pin.

 ## Tasmota Config